Mahesh20405/Mahesh20405/README.md

 ![logo](https://github.com/Mahesh20405/Mahesh20405/blob/main/Banner.png)
 # Mahesh R - Data Science Enthusiast

-Hello there! 👋 I'm Mahesh R, a 20-year-old aspiring Data Scientist from Pudukkottai, Tamil Nadu.
-Welcome to my GitHub profile!
+Hi I'm Mahesh R, a 20-year-old aspiring Data Scientist from Pudukkottai, Tamil Nadu.
+Welcome to my GitHub profile.

 ## About Me
 - 🎓 Currently pursuing my Bachelor's degree in Technology in the field of Artificial Intelligence and Data Science at Kongunadu College of Engineering and Technology.